AmrElsayyad/bluetooth-serial-port/README.md

 {
-	string address; // bluetooth address of the device string name; // name of the device time_t lastSeen; // last time device was seen in the inquiry (windows, osx) time_t lastUsed; // last time device was used (windows) bool connected; // true if device is connected (windows, osx) bool remembered; // true if device is remembered (windows, osx) bool authenticated; // true if device is authenticated (windows, osx) DeviceClass deviceClass; // class of device
-	DeviceClass majorDeviceClass; // major class of device ServiceClass serviceClass; // service class flags
+	string address; // bluetooth address of the device string name; // name of the device time_t lastSeen; // The last time the device was seen in the inquiry (windows, osx) time_t lastUsed; // The last time the device was used (windows) bool connected; // true if the device is connected (windows, osx) bool remembered; // true if the device is remembered (windows, osx) bool authenticated; // true if the device is authenticated (windows, osx) DeviceClass deviceClass; // class of the device DeviceClass majorDeviceClass; // major class of the device ServiceClass serviceClass; // service class flags
 };
 ```